Skip to main content

 Learn by Doing

-The College's jazz, wind and chamber ensembles perform music ranging from Count Basie big band tunes to classical masterpieces.
+• The College's jazz and wind ensembles perform music including big band, Latin, funk and classical masterpieces.

 Music students have recently interned at Mill Mountain Theatre, Roanoke Symphony Orchestra and Flat Five Press and Recording Co.